ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/EthInterface.md

 ### Usage

-For statically initializing the driver, just create an object without passing any parameters
+To statically initialize the driver, create an object without passing any parameters:

 ```cpp
 EthernetInterface eth;
 ```

-Then, if default configuration is enough, bringing the interface up:
+Then, if the default configuration is enough, bring up the interface:

 ```cpp
 nsapi_error_t status = eth.connect();